 Clinical features are similar to those of polymyositis, with manifestations of fever and muscle weakness.

-The clinical features are given in individual description.
+The clinical features are given in the individual description.
 The patient should be enquired for

 - Risk factors for Staphylococcus aureus pyomyositis